oyesaurabh/mosam/README.md

 [Dont Click Here](https://oyesaurabh.github.io/mosam/)
 # Mosam
 ## created using HTML CSS and JS.
-any changes or improvements are welcomed
+any changes or improvement are welcome